YunaBraska/and-wait-matcher/README.md

 ```java
     assertThat(this::receiveMessage, andWait(is(equalTo("Howdy"))));
 ```
-* use a hamcrest assertThat
+* this matcher works with the default hamcrest "assertThat"
-* first parameter will be a function to call until the expected value is present or timeout
+* first parameter receives a function that will be called until the expected value is present (Success) or timeout (Exception) is received
-* you can even define your own timeout with a second parameter in the "andWait" matcher definition
+* you can define a custom timeout by using the second optional parameter of the "andWait" matcher
 ```java
     assertThat(this::receiveMessage, andWait(is(equalTo("Howdy")), 500));
 ```